neoarz/JitStreamer-EB/jitstreamer-eb-debian-docker-tailscale-instructions.md

 # How to Self-Host JITStreamer-EB with Tailscale
-Thank you to [jkcoxson](https://github.com/jkcoxson) for creating this project, [Unlearned6688](https://github.com/Unlearned6688) for creating [jitstreamer-eb-debian-docker-instructions.md](https://github.com/jkcoxson/JitStreamer-EB/blob/master/jitstreamer-eb-debian-docker-instructions.md) which I be referencing multiple times through this instructions, and others who had contributed to this project.
+Thank you to [jkcoxson](https://github.com/jkcoxson) for creating this project, [Unlearned6688](https://github.com/Unlearned6688) for creating [jitstreamer-eb-debian-docker-instructions.md](https://github.com/jkcoxson/JitStreamer-EB/blob/master/jitstreamer-eb-debian-docker-instructions.md) which I will be referencing multiple times through this instructions, and others who had contributed to this project.

-You will first need to follow [these instructions](https://github.com/jkcoxson/JitStreamer-EB/blob/master/jitstreamer-eb-debian-docker-instructions.md#prerequisites) until you reach [this section](https://github.com/jkcoxson/JitStreamer-EB/blob/master/jitstreamer-eb-debian-docker-instructions.md#create-your-database-file) (don't do the linked step yet).
+You will first need to follow [these instructions](https://github.com/jkcoxson/JitStreamer-EB/blob/master/jitstreamer-eb-debian-docker-instructions.md#prerequisites) until you reach [this section](https://github.com/jkcoxson/JitStreamer-EB/blob/master/jitstreamer-eb-debian-docker-instructions.md#create-your-database-file) (meaning don't do the steps in the second link).

-###Installing Tailscale
+### Installing Tailscale
+First install tailscale **AND ACTIVATE IT** on your iDevice.
+Watch [this](https://www.youtube.com/watch?v=sPdvyR7bLqI) if you need help.

-Run the following to install tailscale and authenticate to connect it to your account.
+On your host device, run the following to install tailscale and authenticate to connect it to your account.
+Linux
 ```
 curl -fsSL https://tailscale.com/install.sh | sh
 tailscale up
 ```
+If you are using any other devices go to [this website](https://tailscale.com/download) and continue the instructions from there

+Write down the host device's Tailscale IP and iDevice's Tailscale IP.
+DO NOT MIX THEM UP

 ### Create Your Database File
-For this step, I will be heavily referencing and slightly modifying[this section](https://github.com/jkcoxson/JitStreamer-EB/blob/master/jitstreamer-eb-debian-docker-instructions.md#create-your-database-file).
+For this step, I will be heavily referencing and slightly modifying [this section](https://github.com/jkcoxson/JitStreamer-EB/blob/master/jitstreamer-eb-debian-docker-instructions.md#create-your-database-file).

 This part might be a bit weird.
 Prepare yourself.